1401 Charlestown Road

 But what I found most amusing were the instructions on “How To Eat A HoneyBell”:

 3. Put On Your Bib and Dive In!
 “But wait, you think, is this dignified?
 How am I going to look?
-It doesn’t matter this time…wear it anyway.
-When HoneyBell juice is running down your chin and off your elbows, you’re grinning from ear to ear, you’ll be so glad you’ve got your bib and happy too that life could be this good.”
+It doesn’t matter this time … wear it anyway.
+When HoneyBell juice is running down your chin and off your elbows, you’re grinning from ear to ear, you’ll be so glad you have your bib and happy too that life could be this good.”

 Yes, there really was a bib.
 No, I didn’t use it.
 Yes, they were juicy and delicious.
 No, I didn’t spill.